rocky-linux/documentation/docs/gemstones/git/git_pull_vs_git_fetch.md

 ## Introduction

 This Gemstone explains the differences between `git pull` and `git fetch` commands.
-It also outlines when to appropriately use each command.
+It also outlines when to use each command appropriately.

 ## Git Fetch vs Git Pull

 ### Git Fetch

-git fetch downloads changes from a remote repository, but doesn't integrate them into your local branch.
+git fetch downloads changes from a remote repository but doesn't integrate them into your local branch.

-It is especially useful for seeing what others have committed without merging those changes into your local branch.
+Seeing what others have committed without merging those changes into your local branch is beneficial.

-1. List the currently checked out branch
+1. List the currently checked-out branch
      ```
      git branch
      ```